-- Persons with total or partial loss of bodily or mental functions
+- Total or partial loss of the person’s bodily or mental functions

-- Persons with total or partial loss of a part of the body
+- Total or partial loss of a part of the body

-- Persons in whose body is organisms causing disease or illness
+- The presence in the body of organisms causing disease or illness

-- Persons with a disorder or impairment that results in the individual learning differently from individuals without the disorder or malfunction
+- A disorder or malfunction that results in the person learning differently from a person without the disorder or malfunction

-- Persons with a disorder, illness, or disease that affect the individual’s thought processes, the person’s perception of reality, judgment, or emotions result in disturbing behavior.
+- A disorder, illness, or disease that affects a person’s thought processes, perception of reality, emotions, or judgment, or that results in disturbed behavior.

 United Nations’ Convention on the Rights of Persons with Disabilities

 Supporting Australia’s Disability Discrimination Act is the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) which came into play in 2018 and has been ratified by the Australian government.
 Having earlier defined “Communication”, “Discrimination based on disability”, “Reasonable accommodation”, etc first in Article 2 of the Convention, Article 21 requires Parties (countries) explicitly to take reasonable measures to ensure individuals with any form of disability can exercise their right to freedom of expression and opinion.